-Decision Request UNICEF action Status/Deadline management response, and requests an update on the implementation of the recommendations of the evaluation at the annual session of the Executive Board in 2019; Para 11: Requests UNICEF to fully implement consistently the revised evaluation policy across all areas of the organization, including different policy areas at headquarters and at the field level, including capacity-building at the country and programme levels; UNICEF, in collaboration with the United Nations System Staff College (UNSSC), commenced the development of the evaluation training programme for staff and partners.
+Decision Request UNICEF action Status/Deadline Para 11: Requests UNICEF to fully implement consistently the revised evaluation policy across all areas of the organization, including different policy areas at headquarters and at the field level, including capacity-building at the country and programme levels; UNICEF, in collaboration with the United Nations System Staff College (UNSSC), commenced the development of the evaluation training programme for staff and partners.
 The programme engages participants in real-world experience based on ongoing evaluative work with Governments.
 To date, the online six-week training course has been piloted and is being refined for roll-out.
 Advanced training in evaluation methods is also being planned with the UNSSC for roll-out in 2021.
-Completed 2018/11 Report of the Ethics Office of UNICEF for 2017 Para 3: Requests the Ethics Office to engage proactively in the implementation and coordination of actions against sexual exploitation and abuse of beneficiaries and sexual harassment in the workplace, in accordance with its mandate, and also requests the Ethics Office to provide dedicated and moredetailed reporting on its activities against sexual exploitation and abuse and sexual harassment in its future reports; Following the appointment of the Senior Coordinator, Sexual Exploitation and Abuse and Workplace Abuse, reporting to the Executive Director, there has been a shift in the mandate of the Ethics Office with regard to this topic towards that of the Senior Coordinator.
+Completed 2018/11Para 3: Requests the EthicsFReport of the Ethics OfficeOffice to engage proactively in theWof UNICEF for 2017implementation and coordination of actions against sexual exploitation and abuse of beneficiaries and sexual harassment in the workplace, in accordance with its mandate, and also requests the Ethics Office to provide dedicated and more- detailed reporting on its activities against sexual exploitation and abuse and sexual harassment in its future reports;FPara 4: Recalls that theS Office to engage proactively in the implementation and coordination of actions against sexual exploitation and abuse of beneficiaries and sexual harassment in the workplace, in accordance with its mandate, and also requests the Ethics Office to provide dedicated and more- detailed reporting on its activities against sexual exploitation and abuse and sexual harassment in its Following the appointment of the Senior Coordinator, Sexual Exploitation and Abuse and Workplace Abuse, reporting to the Executive Director, there has been a shift in the mandate of the Ethics Office with regard to this topic towards that of the Senior Coordinator.
 The Ethics Office considers the creation of the role of the Senior Coordinator helpful, although it takes note that the Senior Coordinator does not report to, nor is part of, an independent office.
 The Ethics Office looks forward to observing how the work on this topic will evolve going forward.
 More-detailed reporting on Ethics Office activities against sexual exploitation and abuse and sexual harassment have been included in the report of the Ethics Office of UNICEF for 2018.
-Completed (annual session 2019) Para 4: Recalls that the Ethics Office views the operationalization of the Significant progress has been made in respect to the operationalization of the UNICEF Child Safeguarding Policy, as detailed in the report for 2018.
+Completed (annual session 2019) Significant progress has been made in respect to the operationalization of the UNICEF Child Safeguarding Policy, as detailed in the report for 2018.
 Completed (annual session 2019)